mahoney1/test/setup_newmodel.md

 <h2 class='everybody'>Appendix - Setting up a deployable Fabric environments</h2>

+The following steps are predicated on the earlier `git clone`, as it has the necessary 1.3 yaml / config files to set up a 1.3 Fabric environment.

-1. In addition to the Fabric environment you deployed for `chaincode dev mode` earlier, you will need to download two additional images - the easiest way to do this is to copy the docker-compose yaml file below, and (ensuring you keep your chaincode src backed up to a safe place initially), tear down the chaincode dev environment Fabric (from earlier) and start up a 'fresh' Fabric environment, with the addition of the docker container instances for the CA server and CouchDB as the world state DB (so that rich queries can be performed).
-Go to the simple-network directory and type:
+1. In addition to the Fabric environment you deployed for `chaincode dev mode` earlier, you will need to download two additional docker images to get going (ie the CA and CouchDB for queries later on) - the easiest way to do this is to use the `docker-compose-fabric.yaml` file below, which has the correct docker-compose configuration for a 1.3 environment.
+But first, ensure you keep your chaincode src backed up to a safe place initially/

+2. Tear down the chaincode dev environment Fabric (from earlier) and start up a 'fresh' Fabric environment (different container names to the 'dev mode' environment), with the addition of the docker container instances for the CA server and CouchDB as the world state DB (so that rich queries can be performed).
+Go to the clones directory and run the following scripts, in sequence:
+       ./teardown.sh
+       ./generate.sh
        ./startFabric.sh

-2. Do a `docker ps` and ensure you see running containers for the fabric-tools, fabric-peer, fabric-orderer, fabric-ca, and fabric-couchdb
+3. Do a `docker ps -a` and ensure you see running containers for the fabric-tools, fabric-peer, fabric-orderer, fabric-ca, and fabric-couchdb.
+Check there are no 'exited' containers.

+4. If the environment is up and running, we can proceed to start deploying our sample chaincode that we created earlier.
+There are helper scripts to enable you to do this - in particular, the script `instChaincode.sh` takes one parameter (eg. `./instChaincode.sh init`  that enables you to:

+         - `install` - runs a `docker exec` on the CLI container, that does a `peer chaincode install` of the sample `mycontract` chaincode package
+         - `init` - ditto, but does a `peer chaincode instantiate` of the sample `mycontract` and passing the argument to the `Init` function as defined in the nodeJS chaincode file.
+         - `invoke` - ditto, but does a `peer chaincode invoke` of the contract initialisation `InitContract` function inside the nodeJS chaincode and provides a simple world state initialisation of a sample key
+         - `invokeA` - ditto, but does a `peer chaincode invoke` of the 'transactionA` transaction function inside the nodeJS chaincode
+         - `invokeB` - ditto, but does a `peer chaincode invoke` of the 'transactionB` transaction function inside the nodeJS chaincode

+Examples are:

+"init" :  docker exec -e "CORE_PEER_LOCALMSPID=Org1MSP" -e "CORE_CHAINCODE_STARTUPTIMEOUT=2400s" -e "CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp" cli **peer chaincode instantiate** -o orderer.example.com:7050 -C mychannel -n mycontract -l "$LANGUAGE" -v 1.0 -c '{"Args":["org.mynamespace.updates_Init"]}' -P "OR ('Org1MSP.member','Org2MSP.member')"

+"invoke" : docker exec -e "CORE_PEER_LOCALMSPID=Org1MSP" -e "CORE_CHAINCODE_EXECUTETIMEOUT=1200s"  -e "CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp" cli **peer chaincode invoke** -o orderer.example.com:7050 -C mychannel -n mycontract -c '{"Args":["InitContract","A1","33"]}'

+"invokeA" : docker exec -e "CORE_PEER_LOCALMSPID=Org1MSP" -e "CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp" cli **peer chaincode invoke** -o orderer.example.com:7050 -C mychannel -n mycontract -c '{"Args":["transactionA","A1","44"]}'